Tax Planning in Columbus, OH

 • Use a Company Vehicle —

-Depending on the nature of your Columbus, OH business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
-You can take this deduction using one of two methods:
+Depending on your business activities in Columbus, OH, both you and your employees could use a company vehicle and deduct the associated costs.
+This deduction can be made in two ways:

 • Consider Fringe Benefits For Your Employees —